Top women's rights group probes claims of racism by staff

 More than 100 activists supported through Women Deliver's Young Leaders program issued a statement demanding action.
 "We ... will refuse to be associated with any future benefit derived from a platform that is revealed to be built on white supremacy, corporate power, and racial oppression," they said.

-Experts said racism was widespread in women's rights groups, threatening to further rock the non-profit sector, already badly bruised by revelations over sexual abuse by aid workers.
-Humanitarian groups had pledged to clean up their act after it emerged in 2018 that Oxfam staff used prostitutes in Haiti during an earthquake relief mission in a story which opened a wider discussion of abuse in the sector.
+Some experts said racism was widespread in women's rights groups, threatening to further rock the non-profit sector, already badly bruised by revelations over sexual abuse by aid workers.
+Humanitarian groups had pledged to clean up their act after it emerged in 2018 that Oxfam staff used prostitutes in Haiti during an earthquake relief mission in a story that opened a wider discussion of abuse in the sector.

 "This is similar to the #AidToo and the #MeToo moment, where the reckoning for the charity and the NGO sector is overdue," said Shaista Aziz, a campaigner against sexual abuse and racism in non-profit organizations.
 She said that a number of women working in the sector had got in contact in recent weeks expressing anger and outrage after their organizations released statements condemning racism while failing to tackle the issue in their own ranks.

 "Racism is rife in the women's sector," Aziz told the Thomson Reuters Foundation.
-"This is a moment now for truth, for constructive action and less talk."
+"This is a moment now for truth, for a constructive action, and less talk."

 - READ MORE ON: